Brief Explanation of the Gender Pay Gap

 Adare SEC’s Mean and Median Gender Pay Gap

-Adare SEC’s mean gender pay gap is 20.88% and its median gender pay gap is 19.41%.
-Within Adare SEC, there were more men at senior levels and a significantly larger proportion of women in our more junior roles in April 2017.
+Adare’s mean gender pay gap is 19.75% and its median gender pay gap is 17%.
+This shows a slight improvement since the lasting reporting from April 2018.
+Within Adare, there were more men at senior levels and a significantly larger proportion of women in our more junior roles in April 2018.
 This means our average male salary at that given time (mean and median) was higher than our average female salary.

-Women are less represented in the higher pay quartiles due to proportionally more men being in senior level roles.
+Looking at the lower quartile, 42.2% of employees are men and 57.7% are women.
+Overall, women represent 33.5% of Adare SEC employees.
+Women are less represented than this figure in the higher pay quartiles due to proportionally more men being in senior level roles.

 The majority of our bonus payments are due to an operations attendance bonus scheme which is equally open to men and women.
-This has resulted in a 0% median bonus figure.
-However, there are also bonus payments for sales staff where there is a higher proportion of senior men than women which affects the gender pay gap, giving a mean bonus pay result of 31.8%.
+This would give a median of 0%.
+However, there are also bonus payments for sales staff where there are a higher proportion of senior men than women which affects the gender pay gap, giving a mean bonus pay result of 3.5%

 Here at Adare we are continually working towards addressing any gender pay gap imbalances through our diverse methods of recruitment.
 Recruitment and Selection training has been given to managers to remove any potential unconscious bias to ensure recruitment is based on the appropriate competencies for the required role.
 This is further supported through our annual review of all policies including our Recruitment and Vetting policy.